marikakosohorska/StayOnTheRidge/README.md

 ```

 ## Description
-STON'R algorithm needs to compute the gradient and hessian of the function.
-This implementation is able to switch between symbolic computation (for testing purposes) and computation using the ForwardDiff package (which will be used in the future for multidimensional functions).
+The STON'R algorithm involves the computation of the gradient and hessian of the function.
+This implementation is able to switch between symbolic computation (using Symbolics.jl) and automatic differentiation (using ForwarDiff.jl package).

 ## Example
+### Function 2*x_1_*x_2^2-x_1^2-x_2 at the hypercube [-1,1]^2
+Since the algorithm operates on the unit hypercube [0,1]^n, we need to define function H mapping from [0,1]^n to the general hypercube [a,b]^n.

-Example using ForwardDiff differentiation:
+Execution using ForwardDiff differentiation:
 ```julia
 using StayOnTheRidge